Frequently Asked Questions

 Are the 'personal statement' and 'research proposal' different documents?

-Please note that the personal statement and the one-page outline of your proposed research programme are two separate documents.
+Please note that the personal statement and the two-page outline of your proposed research programme are two separate documents.

 The personal/supporting statement is the cover letter of your application and when applying online you can either type it in the box available on our application system or upload it to the system as an attachment in the 'Applicant Document' section.
 The research proposal is your suggested research programme outline.